Asylum Attorney in Florida

 Working with an attorney can improve your chances of achieving asylum status.
-However, the government does not give you access to a free attorney.
+However, the government does not give you access to an experienced attorney.
 It’s up to you to find and hire someone to help you through the process.

 Whether or not you achieve asylum depends on your circumstances.
 The reason for your persecution, your personal history of persecution, and the amount of supporting evidence you have can affect your case.
 There are no guarantees you can stay in the U.S., but there are ways you can increase your chances of a good outcome.

 By working with a lawyer, you can learn more about the process.
 They can answer your questions about eligibility and help you with the paperwork.
 Additionally, they can explain some of the complexities of asylum law.
 For instance, they can tell you more about the following:

 This refers to the amount of time you have had a pending application.
 If you want to apply for a work permit, you need to wait for the asylum clock to be 180 days.

 The clock can stop for certain reasons.
 Typically, it stops when the applicants cause delays in the process.
 For example, asking to postpone a date could stop the clock.
 You may be able to restart the clock by filing the right paperwork.